JiHong88/suneditor/README.md

     ]
 });

-// Set "options.defaultStyle" style.
+// Set "options.editorCSSText" style.
 // Define the style of the edit area
-// It can also be defined with the "setOptions" method, but the "setDefaultStyle" method does not render the editor again. editor.setDefaultStyle('font-family: cursive; font-size: 10px;');
+// It can also be defined with the "setOptions" method, but the "setEditorCSSText" method does not render the editor again. editor.setEditorCSSText('font-family: cursive; font-size: 10px;');

 // Copies the content of the suneditor into a [textarea] editor.save();

 // Gets the content of the suneditor
-// onlyContent {boolean}: Return only the content of the body without headers when the "fullPage" option is true editor.getContent(onlyContent: Boolean);
+// onlyContent {boolean}: Return only the content of the body without headers when the "iframe_fullPage" option is true editor.getContent(onlyContent: Boolean);
 // Gets the current content with containing parent div(div.sun-editor-editable).
 //  <div class="sun-editor-editable">{content}</div>